Department: Pathobiology & Population Sciences

 Research Centres: Veterinary Epidemiology, Economics and Public Health

-Lucy is a lecturer in molecular epidemiology and part of the Veterinary Epidemiology, Economics and Public Health group.
+Lucy is a senior lecturer in molecular epidemiology and part of the Veterinary Epidemiology, Economics and Public Health group.
 She divides her time between epidemiology teaching and research.
 Her main research interests are antimicrobial resistance and bovine tuberculosis.

 Lucy obtained her degree in microbiology from the University of Leeds in 2006, where she then took up a BPEX sponsored PhD to investigate the effect of rearing environment on the incidence of zoonotic bacteria in pigs.
 After completing her PhD in 2010, Lucy joined the Veterinary Laboratories Agency (now APHA) as an epidemiological scientist where she conducted research in the areas of food-borne disease and antimicrobial resistance and led the production of a number of reports for EFSA.
 In 2014 Lucy was promoted to epidemiologist and expanded her research interests to bovine tuberculosis.
 She conducted research in to the factors associated with the spread of bovine TB in England and Wales, the impact of badger culling on the incidence of bovine TB in England, and was responsible for the production of bovine TB epidemiology and surveillance reports for Wales.